• Skip to main content

 • BDO TV

-Home / 5 Reasons Your Hair Texture Changes
+Home / Wellness / Hair Care / 5 Reasons Your Hair Texture Changes

 5 Reasons Your Hair Texture Changes

 Your hair, like everything else on your body, can change over time for many different reasons.
-Even with the proper care and maintenance, there are some external factors that can play into how your hair’s growth, curl pattern and texture change.
+Even with the best care and maintenance routine, there are external and internal factors that can influence how your hair grows, its curl pattern, and even its texture.
+Understanding these influences can help you better care for your hair as it evolves through different stages of life.

 1. Hormones